stainlessio/hire/content/job/tableau-sse.md

 title="Senior Software Engineer"
 company="Tableau"
 +++
 * Lead developer and evangelist for open source API libraries.
-Included facilitating internal and external contributors in Python and Javascript, building automated processes for validation of code changes and releases.
+Integrated and provided feedback on internal and external contributions in Python and Javascript.
+Built automated processes for validation of code changes and releases.
 * Added new REST functionality to a Spring-based web service used to manage Tableau Server.
 * Mentored junior members of the team, including interns using a traditional mentoring techniques as well as Pair Programming.
-* Helped manage logistics for customer-targeted hackathons and provided code support as a mentor at the hackathon.
+* Helped manage logistics for customer-targeted hackathons and provided in-person development support as a mentor at the hackathon.
-* Acted as the Security Champion for the developer platform, providing oversight, guidance, and reviews with an eye for information disclosures, insecure coding practices, and possible exploits.
+* Acted as the Security Champion for the developer platform, providing oversight, guidance, and code reviews with an eye for information disclosures, insecure coding practices, and possible exploits.
 Facilitated formal security reviews with corporate security team.
-* Refactored legacy c++ and java server code to utilize command pattern for lower coupling and improved separation of concerns.
+* Refactored legacy c++ and java server code to the command pattern for lower coupling and improved separation of concerns.
 * Designed and built C++/QT front-end for a data radiator utilizing 100% pair programming to help mentor a more junior developer on C++.